cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/using-the-jasmin-object-store.md

 ---
 aliases: /article/4847-using-the-jasmin-object-store
-description: Using the JASMIN Object Store
+description: How to use the high-performance object storage on JASMIN
 title: Using the JASMIN Object Store
 ---